pavelkomarov/pavelkomarov.github.io/_writing/jokes.md

 subtitle: I try to remember
 img: cheese.jpg
 ---
+### Geology
+- What did one tectonic plate say when it bumped in to another?
+"Sorry, my fault."

 ### Physics
 - Were I a particle and you a quantum potential, would you let me penetrate your classically forbidden regions?
 - What did the watt do to make extra money?
 Work overtime.